bfuchs18/R01_Marketing/docs/reach_data_management_manual.md

 Survey and task data always begin on OneDrive and are then synced to Roar Collab.
 MRI data exists on Roar Collab only due to the size of the files and need for more computational resources when processing.

-Via data processing, data flows from (a) data source to (b) untouchedRaw/ to (c) bids/sourcedata/ to (d) bids/phenotype/ for survey data and bids/rawdata/ for task/beh and MRI data to (e) bids/derivatives (Figure 1).
+Via data processing, survey data flows from its source (REDCap) to bids/sourcedata/phenotype to bids/phenotype/.
+Task and MRI data flow from their sources (task-specific computers or Hoth, respectively) to untouchedRaw/ to bids/sourcedata/ to bids/rawdata/ (Figure 1).
 The contents of these folders are summarized in Table 1 and detailed in subsections below.

 <img src="./images/REACH_data_flow.png" alt="drawing" width="600"/> \
 Figure 1.
 Data Flow